alex-tch/Demo/README.md

-# Demo
-Topological Data Analysis and Quantum Computing demos
+# Topological Data Analysis and Quantum Computing demos
+A few demos for persistence homology and quantum circuits.
+-